It was a typical evening down I-45 when I had my first encounter with the elusive vehicle known as the “slab.”

 Slabs have an interesting history, and are very much a product of 1970s pimp culture and Blaxploitation films.

-Then, in the ‘90s, Houston based hip hop artist DJ Screw created this new type of music called “Chopped and Screwed,” a sound that quickly became associated with Houston.
-DJ Screw, along with other notable artists such as UGK, put out this music where they heavily mentioned driving around in slabs, putting these cars on the map and creating the sound of these cars.
+Then, in the ‘90s, Houston based hip hop artist DJ Screw created a type of music described as “Chopped and Screwed,” a sound that quickly became associated with Houston.
+DJ Screw, along with other notable artists such as UGK, put out this music and in their music, they wrote about H-Town, and driving around in slabs, putting these cars on the map and creating the sound of these cars.